 This is the time of a baby’s development when you’ll need to think about baby-proofing.
 Your child will likely be on the go and they’ll be crawling everywhere they can.
 They may even be able to stand!
 In addition, your infant will also be able to understand familiar words like ‘yes’, ‘no’ and their name.
 They may even say ‘Mama’ or ‘Dada’ for the very first time.
 At this age, they’ll also have developed enough to be able to play games like peek-a-boo.
 Share your own insights with other parents on your favorite family app!

 4. Baby Development During Months Ten to Twelve

 According to the baby development calendar, things will really ramp up as your baby becomes a toddler.
 They will now have the ability to feed themselves and grasp at small objects with more dexterity.
 They will also be able to point at objects and will copy things you do, like talking on the phone.
 By this point, your child may also be saying certain words consistently, like ‘Mama’ or ‘Dada’.
 Your baby will also be able to walk around while balancing against furniture and might be taking their first steps!

 The baby development that occurs for newborns under the age of one is nothing short of extraordinary.
 And, while there are parenting guidelines to go by, it’s important to remember that every child is different.
 Do you have a memorable story about your baby’s first year?
-Share it in our comments.
+Share it with us on our Facebook or Instagram social media accounts.
 From their first words to those struggling first steps, there’s nothing like learning the world again through them!